 Understanding how climate change affects mental health

-The climate crisis is linked with a range of mental health impacts and will increase mental health needs while potentially disrupting health system capacity.
-We’ve launched a programme of work that’s seeking to better understand and address this pressing challenge through generating evidence, developing interventions and guiding policy.
+The climate crisis is worsening mental health and will increase mental health needs while potentially disrupting health system capacity.
+We’ve launched a programme of work, Climate Cares, that’s seeking to better understand and address this pressing challenge through generating evidence, developing interventions and guiding policy.

 This includes our Changing Worlds programme, carried out in partnership with young people, which is using a dual approach of a survey and guided journal to both understand and respond to the psychological needs of young people as they navigate crises, including COVID-19 and climate change.